IIYAMA12/Project-blauwdruk-documentation/docs/pages/onderzoeksvragen/deelvragen/rechten/README.md

 # Rechten

-Wie of wat bepaald of er wijzigingen worden doorgevoerd in een blauwdruk?
+Wie of wat bepaalt of er wijzigingen worden doorgevoerd in een blauwdruk?
 `RECHTEN`